ebenimeli/ict1/docs/contents/devices/s11_intro.md

 # 1.1.
+Smart Devices for Home and School

+1.1.
 Personal computers, mobile devices, and other devices for domestic and educational use

 In today's world, digital devices play a crucial role in both our daily lives and educational environments.
 Let's explore the various types of devices, their uses, and how they contribute to our learning and daily activities.